stirtrek/2024MayStirTrek/talks/intro-to-maui-for-makers/REAADME.md

 Last year I fat-fingered my submission during the *Call For Presentations* so nobody got to see my **Planespotting With Node-Red** talk.
 It would have been legendary!

-This year, however, I managed to secure a slot with a talk about Android app development with *.NET MAUI*.
+This year, however, I managed to secure a slot with a talk about Android app development with *.NET MAUI*, the **Multi-Platform App UI** .NET framework from Microsoft.
 We'll look at building an app to control *Conways Game of Life* running on a microcontroller.

 ## What We'll Cover